WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/WaterAllocation/ReadME.md

  - Pwr_neMain.zip.csv

 #### Operation and Steps:
 - Read in the input files.
-Goal will be to create separate POD and POU centric dataframes, then join together for single long output dataframe.
+Goal will be to create separate sw POD and POU centric dataframes, and gw POD dataframe, then join together for single long output dataframe.
-- For POD data...
+- For sw POD data...
     - We are only interested in data that has a **RightStatus** = "Active" and a **PODStatus** = "Active", drop all other records at this time.
     - Create WaDE *VariableSpecificUUID* based whether input values is CFS or AF from **Units** input.
     - Create WaDE *AllocationFlow_CFS* using CFS values from **Units** and **ProGrant** value.
     - Create WaDE *AllocationVolume_AF* using AF values from **Units** and **ProGrant** value.
     - Create WaDE *WaterAllocationNativeURL* using string *https://nednr.nebraska.gov/dynamic/WaterRights/WaterRights/SWRDetailPage?RightId=* + **RightID** input.
-- For POU data...
+- For sw POU data...
     - Create WaDE *VariableSpecificUUID* based whether input values is CFS or AF from **Units** input.
     - Create WaDE *AllocationFlow_CFS* using CFS values from **Units** and **ProGrant** value.
     - Create WaDE *AllocationVolume_AF* using AF values from **Units** and **ProGrant** value.
     - Create WaDE *WaterAllocationNativeURL* using string *https://nednr.nebraska.gov/dynamic/WaterRights/WaterRights/SWRDetailPage?RightId=* + **RightID** input.
+- For gw POD data...
+    - Retrieve via AllWells API.
+Save to local csv file for future use.
+    -  Create WaDE *WaterAllocationNativeURL* using string *https://nednr.nebraska.gov/Dynamic/Wells/Wells/WellDetails?WellId=* + **WellID** input.
-- Concatenate temporary POD & POU dataframes together into single long output dataframe.
+- Concatenate temporary sw POD, sw POU, & gw POD dataframes together into single long output dataframe.
 - WaDE issue of only allowing nvchar(100) for native beneficial use inputs, however there are two values from the NE water data that are not valid and we will apply a temporarily fix to shorten these values to fit within the WaDE system
     - shorten "Supplemental Cooling (an app. for water for cooling through a system that has a prior app. for cooling)" to "Supplemental Cooling (app for water for cooling through a system that has a prior app for cooling)".
     - shorten "Supplemental Irrigation (irrig. from reservoir on lands also covered by a natural flow appropriation)" to "Supplemental Irrigation (irrig. from reservoir on lands covered by a natural flow appropriation)".